 We will follow the same standard procedures that the University of Oxford’s Primary Care Clinical Trials Unit have set up to store all your information securely, including your contact details.
 We will need your contact information to contact you at the time points mentioned above.
 Once the study is finished, we will anonymise all the data collected so that it is not possible to know that the data came from you, as you will only be identified by a code number.

 UK Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is ‘a task in the public interest.’
 The University of Oxford (the sponsor for this study, based in the United Kingdom) is the data controller and is responsible for looking after your information and using it properly.

 You might be invited to take part in an interview or discussion group.
 If you take part in the discussion group, this will be audio-recorded, and then transcribed.
 The transcriptions will be anonymised as soon as possible, so that you are not identified in the transcript (except by a unique code number), and the original audio recording will then be deleted.
-The recordings will be transcribed by an approved external transcriber, with confidentiality and conduct contract in place with the University.
+The recordings will be transcribed either internally or by an approved external transcriber, with confidentiality and conduct contract in place with the University.

 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
 Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights

 You can find out more about how we use your information by contacting email@example.com.